Is My Mic On? Concerns Surrounding Recording Board Meetings

 With these steps, associations can ready themselves for the upcoming summer, as we settle into the “new normal” of the post-shutdown world.

-* This article was originally published in CAI San Diego Community Insider Magazine in the Summer 2022 edition and was adapted from the original article, The New Normal as authored by Rhonda R. Adato, Esq.
+* This article was originally published in CAI San Diego Community Insider Magazine in the Summer 2022 edition and was adapted from the original article, The New Normal as authored by Rhonda R. Goldblatt, Esq.

 Use of Association Technology by Members

-By Rhonda R. Adato, Esq.
+By Rhonda R. Goldblatt, Esq.

 • Does your community have a media room?